The Current cycle (139 years)

 What might this cycle mean?

-We have given the generic meaning of this cycle as the ‘Transformation of intellectual & technological innovation and mindset’.
+We have given the generic meaning of this cycle as the ‘Transformation of intellectual & technological innovation or mindset’.
 Both Intellectual and Technological innovation are seen as equal indeed intertwined though (in a Marxian sense) the former seems to develop after the latter.
 Of course Intellectual innovation and changes in society’s mindset continue throughout history but every so often there is a breakthrough or a revolution, a major invention or innovation that serves to guide all subsequent innovation for a lengthy period.

 HOW THE APPROACH AND METHODS OF INTELLECTUAL, SCIENTIFIC AND TECHNOLOGICAL INNOVATION ALTER